harris-coding-lab/harris-coding-lab.github.io/README.md

 ### Questions

-Please send questions via the [Q and A google form](https://forms.gle/HwfVEsw2qJ9wq4Rh7) 12 hours prior to Q and A sessions.
+Please send questions via the [Q and A google form](https://forms.gle/HwfVEsw2qJ9wq4Rh7) at least 1 hour prior to Q and A sessions.
 We will address your questions either in lectures with Ari, in TA sessions or in written form.

 ### Additional Resources